munificent/craftinginterpreters/book/calls-and-functions.md

 ^code define-native-clock (1 before, 1 after)

-The "vm" module needs a couple of includes to wire this all up.
-First, to access the C standard library `clock()`:
+To get to the C standard library `clock()` function, the "vm" module needs an
+include:

 ^code vm-include-time (1 before, 2 after)

-And then to access the object stuff:

-^code vm-include-object (2 before, 1 after)

 That was a lot of material to work through, but we did it!
 Type this in and try it out: